 Chapter A of the ADRR sets out principles which should be applied throughout the determination procedure by the parties, Chairs, arbitrators, experts and others involved.
 Those using the Rules are expected to respect the principles and have regard to them at all stages in the determination procedure.
-Failure to do so is intended to carry penalties including potential adverse costs awards.
+Failure to do so is intended to carry penalties including potential adverse Costs awards.

-Chapter B provides the mechanism by which a dispute will be initiated and allocated to the agreed or most appropriate forum.
+Chapter B provides the mechanism by which a dispute will be initiated and allocated to the agreed or most appropriate Forum.

-Chapter C describes the mechanism by which issues of wider industry concern and issues of a regulatory nature (including those which come within the scope of the Railways Infrastructure (Access, Management and Licensing of Railway Undertakings) Regulations 2016) can be referred to the industry Regulator at any stage of the process.
+Chapter C describes the mechanism by which issues of wider industry concern and issues of a regulatory nature (including those which come within the scope of the Regulations can be referred to the ORR at any stage of the process.